-Name of subsidiary Country of incorporation Percentage ownership Principal activity Intor Resources Corporation USA 100% Exploration of mineral properties
+Name of subsidiary Country of incorporation Percentage ownership Principal activity rame of substantry country of incorporation Ownership Timespar activity Intor Resources Corporation USA 100% Exploration of mineral properties

 The Company consolidates the subsidiary on the basis that it controls the subsidiary through its ability to govern its financial and operating policies.
 All intercompany balances and transactions have been eliminated on consolidation.